trucanhng/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-This projects creates a route planner that constructs a path between two points on a map using the A* search algorithm.
+This project creates a route planner that constructs a path between two points on a map using the A* search algorithm.
 The project uses real map data from the [OpenStreetMap project](https://www.openstreetmap.org/#map=5/38.007/-95.844).

 The starting code for this project comes from the GitHub repo [CppND-Route-Planning-Project](https://github.com/udacity/CppND-Route-Planning-Project).

-This repo contains the starter code for the Route Planning project.
+My contribution to this project is to implement the A* search algorithm, which can be found in the RoutePlanner class.

 <img src="map.png" width="600" height="450" />